stella3d/Resolink/README.md

 You can also clone this repo directly into a Unity project, but you will get tests & dependencies your platform doesn't need.

+Please note that Resolink has been tested only on **Unity 2019.x**, and may not work on earlier versions.

 ### Setup

 The process of generating event handlers in a Unity scene for a given Resolume setup has 3 main parts.